If you need to pay off debt, pile up savings or just have a little extra cash in your pocket, a side hustle can help you achieve your goal.

-Average wage: $17.17 per hour
+Average wage: $17.86 per hour

-Average wages are $17.17 per hour for transcribers at medical and diagnostic laboratories, and some gigs will allow you to wedge the work in during evenings and weekends.
-The Bureau of Labor Statistics says it expects job opportunities to decline 3% by 2024.
+The pay averages $17.86 per hour for transcribers at medical and diagnostic laboratories, and you may be able to wedge in the work during evenings and weekends.
+The BLS says it expects job opportunities to decline 3 percent by 2024.

-Average wage: $13.50 per hour
+Average wage: $15.70 per hour

 Common tasks for those in the field include mowing, planting, raking and edging.
 If you’re cooped up in an office for most of your working life, spending some time outside while banking some money can be the perfect antidote.

 You won’t need any special training to pick up a leaf blower or a shovel, and you’ll have the satisfaction of seeing the results of your work over time.

-Average wage: $19.31 per hour
+Average wage: $20.09 per hour

-Some of the perks include part-time schedules, no boss looking over your shoulder, and the ability to help the young and old alike get to their destinations safely and efficiently.
+Perks include part-time schedules, no boss looking over your shoulder, and the ability to help young and old alike get to their destinations safely and efficiently.

-Pay can be good.
-The average wage for transit bus drivers is $19.31 per hour, and for those who work enough hours, health insurance, sick leave, vacation time and free bus rides are among the benefits, the Bureau of Labor Statistics says.
+The average wage is more than $20 per hour, and for those who work enough hours, health insurance, sick leave, vacation time and free bus rides are among the benefits, the Bureau of Labor Statistics says.

-Average wage: $16.62 per hour
+Average wage: $16.91 per hour